This site grew out of my frustration that there wasn't a site like

 The photos are mostly mine, except where noted.

 There's also an alphabetical list of all the churches

 and a page revealing my sources

-trip to Bologna, to get that city's page truly started, and a visit
+in May, to get that city's page presentable.
+A visit

 to Venice is also a possibility as there are some tempting